pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 The method returns a dict object mapping a device type to a serialized device specs.
 These specs can be used to instantiate a `Device` instance in the `Pulser` library.

+### Use the pasqal-cloud SDK behind a proxy

+The pasqal-cloud SDK uses the [`requests` library](https://requests.readthedocs.io/en/latest/) to make HTTP calls to Pasqal's cloud APIs.

+Please refer to the [requests documentation](https://requests.readthedocs.io/en/latest/user/advanced/#proxies) to use the SDK behind a proxy.
+Be sure to set the HTTP_PROXY, HTTPS_PROXY, or ALL_PROXY environment variables to route traffic through your proxy.
+If your proxy uses a custom certificate, you may also need to set REQUESTS_CA_BUNDLE so that your local machine trusts the proxy's certificate.

 ### Target different API endpoints

 This is intended for the package developers or users which were given access to non-prod